 If your teeth are yellow or stained then you may want to do a course of tooth whitening in conjunction with your re-shaping.
 Do be aware, though, that the removal of enamel increases the chances of tooth sensitivity since the tooth pulp is less protected.
 Again, veneers and dental bonding are both options if you want to alter your tooth colour and shape at the same time.

-Enamel contouring is not a suitable treatment for more severe dental problems – even if it is the enamel that has been affected.
+Enamel contouring is not a suitable treatment for more severe dental problems.
 In the table below you can view appropriate treatments for different types of dental problem:

-Enamel shaping costs a lot less than porcelain veneers – and even bonding – since you don’t have to pay for any materials or lab work.
-What you are paying for is your dentist’s time, expertise, and specialist tools.
+Tooth contouring costs between £30 and £100 per tooth with a dentist in the UK.
+This is considerably less than porcelain veneers – and even bonding – since you don't have to pay for any materials or lab work.
+What you are paying for is your dentist's time, expertise, and specialist tools.

-When you compare this with the cost of £400 – £1,000 or $900 – $2,500 for a single porcelain veneer, you can see it is a much cheaper way to cosmetically improve your smile.
+When you compare this with the cost of £400 – £1,000 for a single porcelain veneer, you can see it is a much cheaper way to cosmetically improve your smile.
 Another benefit is that teeth shaving is permanent, whereas veneers must be replaced every 5-10 years.